MrPowerScripts/MrPowerScripts.com/_reviews/2019-02-21-50-foot-flat-ethernet-cable-review.md

 title: Flat internet cable review
 tags: [mrpowerscripts, flat ethernet cable review, flat ethernet cables are the best ethernet cables]
 categories: [reviews, networking equipment]
-description-long: I purchased a flat internet cable recently and there's no going back.
-The days of large bulky internet cables are gone!
-Welcome the sleek look of flat ethernet cables.
-I had some concerns about how well a flat cable would do given the conditions I needed it for, but the one I bought has turned out to be tough enough for the job.
 ---

 I purchased a flat internet cable recently and there's no going back.
 The days of large bulky internet cables are gone!
 Welcome the sleek look of flat ethernet cables.
 I had some concerns about how well a flat cable would do given the conditions I needed it for, but the one I bought has turned out to be tough enough for the job. {% include youtubePlayer.html id="hXkbS7Cq_RI" %}